kennycason/k/README.md

 K
 =================
 a sample program.
-This will be a simple functional programming language.
+This will be my playground for programming languages
-It's goal is to be simple enough for me to eventually be able to compile a natural langague into.

 Example Code:
 ```